Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 ## Gemini AI Models

-The backend supports multiple Gemini model options:
+The API now standardizes on the 'gemini-mixed' approach for all public-facing endpoints, but still supports model selection in the developer demo:

-- `gemini-mixed`: Uses the best model for each query stage (default)
+- `gemini-mixed`: Uses the best model for each query stage (default for all API calls)
-- `gemini-2.0-flash-lite`: Fastest, lowest cost option
+- `gemini-2.0-flash-lite`: Fastest, lowest cost option (available in dev demo only)
-- `gemini-2.0-flash`: Balanced speed and quality
+- `gemini-2.0-flash`: Balanced speed and quality (available in dev demo only)
-- `gemini-2.5-flash-preview-04-17`: Fast, high quality option
+- `gemini-2.5-flash-preview-04-17`: Fast, high quality option (available in dev demo only)
-- `gemini-2.5-pro-exp-03-25`: Highest quality, but most expensive
+- `gemini-2.5-pro-exp-03-25`: Highest quality, but most expensive (available in dev demo only)

 The gemini-mixed option selects different models for different processing stages:
 - Query transformation: Uses `gemini-2.0-flash` for efficient query enhancement